Retrospected/m5stickc_ble_destruction_derby/README.md

+Sketch to:
-Sketch to connect to any BLE device, map out RemoteCharacteristics and write "DESTRUCTION_DERBY" to every writable value Tested & works on M5StickC
+- connect to any BLE device
+- map out RemoteCharacteristics
+- write "DESTRUCTION_DERBY" to every writable value

+Tested & works on M5StickC